paritytrading/parity/applications/reporter/README.md

 Parity Trade Reporter
 =====================

-Parity Trade Reporter is a simple console application that displays occurred trades in Parity Trading System.
+Parity Trade Reporter is a simple console application that displays all occurred trades in the trading system.

 Download